ElektraInitiative/libelektra/src/plugins/network/README.md

 #> 1.2.3.4

 # Check for any valid network address
-kdb meta-set user:/tests/network/host check/ipaddr ''
+kdb meta set user:/tests/network/host check/ipaddr ''
 # If identifier `localhost` is not a valid network address it is not part of /etc/hosts
 kdb set user:/tests/network/host localhost || ! grep -q localhost /etc/hosts